gauravpatil123/Image-Classifier-Models-using-TensorFlow/README.md

 **Conclusions**
 1. Training the Binary-Classifier just for 15 epochs on the dataset is enough for this model to reach a very high train accuracy >98% and high validataion accuracy ~80%.
 I have achieved these results by adding two convolutional layers in the model and then used a dropout layer to regularize the neural network and to apply pruning to the model to avoid the problems of overfitting.
 I have also appied data augmentation techniques to generate synthetic data to add variety to the training dataset and improve the learning.
-The model classifies well on unseen cats and dogs images due to the application of the mentioned techiques.
+2. The model classifies well on unseen cats and dogs images due to the application of the mentioned techiques.
+Hence the resulting F1 Score is high for the trained Classifier model (0.81 for classifying dog images, 0.738 for classifying cat images)
-2.##
+3.